Process for Handling Moving Expenses

 There are two separate procedures available for handling expenses incurred in moving your household goods to the Mt.
 Pleasant area:

-- The Direct Billing Procedure can be used when a moving firm has been contracted to do the moving and the cost is greater than $500.
-If this procedure is selected, the firm's name and mailing address must be submitted to the Purchasing office (WA 301) at least two weeks prior to the intended move.
-With this information, a purchase order will be prepared and mailed to the firm indicating the University's agreement to pay up to a maximum dollar amount toward your moving expenses.
-Usually, this purchase order is sufficient authorization to allow the firm to transport goods although some firms may not be willing to participate in such a plan.
+Direct Billing Procedure can be used when a moving firm has been contracted to do the moving and the cost is greater than $500.
+If this procedure is selected, the firm's name and mailing address must be submitted to the hiring department at least two weeks prior to the intended move.
+With this information, a letter of authorization will be prepared and mailed to the firm indicating the University's agreement to pay up to a maximum dollar amount toward your moving expenses.
+Usually, this letter of authorization is sufficient authorization to allow the firm to transport goods although some firms may not be willing to participate in such a plan.

 When the move is complete, the employee pays the driver directly for any expenses in excess of the stipulated maximum allowance.
 The moving company will then bill the University directly for the allowable maximum amount or the total dollar amount if less than the maximum authorized.
 Questions regarding direct payments with the moving company may be directed to the Purchasing department (989) 774-3929.
 Although the payment is made directly to the moving company, the employee (not the university) remains responsible for negotiating and contracting with the moving company.
 In the event a dispute arises between the moving company and the employee, responsibility for resolving the matter rests with the employee.